- There is hope for all workers across Nigeria to benefit from the N30,000 new minimum wage recently signed into law

 - Ozo-Eson disclosed that employers that employ less than 25 people are exempted from the law

-General secretary of NLC, Peter Ozo-Eson, said not only workers earning less than N30, 000 would benefit from the new wage law but all categories of workers would eventually benefit from the new salary scale that would be done to reflect the new law
+Ozo-Eson added that all categories of workers would eventually benefit from the salary scale that would be done to reflect the law.

 He said: “Labour always argue that once a new minimum wage law comes into effect, it has ripple effects on other categories of workers who are currently earning above the minimum wage, because there is the need to maintain vertical relativity of the salary table, particularly for the federal and state governments workers.
 Therefore, some adjustments on salary tables would need to be effected.